Peach Belt Conference: History

 On January 10, 2024, Middle Georgia State University announced that it had received an invitation by the PBC and would join the conference, beginning the 2025–26 academic year.

 On July 1, 2025, longtime PBC deputy commissioner Diana Kling succeeded David Brunk, becoming the conference's third commissioner.
 Brunk had served as commissioner from 2007 to 2025.

+On April 23, 2026, Flagler College announces they will leave the PBC for the Sunshine State Conference at the end of the 2026–27 academic year.